aimms/documentation/webui/widget-options.rst

 .. tip::

-    In case you cannot find the identifier that you are looking for at *Available Data*, you might need to check whether the identifier is in the set AllPublicIdentifiers.
+    In case you cannot find the identifier which you are looking for in *Available Data*, you might need to check whether the identifier is present in the (authorization) set `AllPublicIdentifiers <creating.html#public-identifiers>`_.

 Additional Identifier Properties
 ++++++++++++++++++++++++++++++++